stelar-eu/data-profiler/README.md

 ```
 > **_NOTE:_**  We can execute profile-mappings from anywhere as it is a console script, but we must have the correct path to the config_template.json and change the 'path' parameters of the config_template.json to correctly take the input and write the output.

+### Profiler output
+#### JSON
+All profiling functions output the results in a JSON and an HTML file.
+A brief example of the JSON output of the raster profiler given two images as input is as follows.

+'''
+{
+"analysis":  { "date_start": "2023-04-28 12:09:45.815132",
+               "date_end": "2023-04-28 12:09:54.920661",
+                ...
+             },
+"table":     { "byte_size": 2925069,
+               "n_of_imgs": 2,
+                ...
+             },
+"variables": \[{"name": "image_1",
+               "type": "Raster",
+               "crs": "EPSG:4326",
+               "spatial_coverage": "POLYGON ((83 275, 183 0, 83 275))"
+              }, ...\]
+}
+'''

+In short, the '''analysis''' field contains some metadata regarding the profiling task, such as the start and end time.
+The '''table''' field contains profiling results regarding the whole dataset, i.e., not considering the input images separately (e.g., number of images and total size in bytes).
+Finally, the '''variables''' field contains per image results, such as the CRS and spatial coverage.

+A complete JSON output example can be found [here](https://github.com/stelar-eu/data-profiler/blob/main/examples/output/tabular_vector_profile.json).

+#### HTML
+The HTML file contains various plots that visualize the profiling results.
+An example can be found [here](https://github.com/stelar-eu/data-profiler/blob/main/examples/output/tabular_vector_profile.html).

 ### Apply mappings to generate RDF graph

 Predefined mappings for profiles of the various types of datasets can be used to generate an RDF graph with the profiling information.